All right, news roundup information overload hour.

 Well, and you know, the reason we wrote this book, there's great men and there's great women leaders, right?

-And we all uh we know that men and women lead differently and have different ways, but at the end of the day, this was really to remind women that look you we here are ordinary women who've done extraordinary things, not by playing the victim card, but by showing in you know the fact that if you work hard and prove you deserve to be in the room that good things happen.
+But at the end of the day, this was a brilliant book to remind women that, look, here are ordinary women who've done extraordinary things, not by playing the victim card, but by showing the fact that if you work hard and prove you deserve to be in the room, that good things happen.

 You know, not only did she love Britain, but she was very comfortable with herself and believed in herself.

-You talk about Gold in my ear, who was a problem solver.
+You talk about Gold of My Ear, who was a problem solver.

-And the amazing part was she had a terrible fear of public speaking.
+And the amazing part was she had a terrible fear of public speaking, but she rallied the troops.

-Um it's for young professional women to know that look, you if you work hard and you have passion, um, you know, the rest will follow.
+It's for young professional women to know that, look, if you work hard and you have passion, you know, the rest will follow.

-And it's for anyone that's been a mentor or leader to um women as a thank you to say thank you for being a part of this and let's go.
+And it's for anyone that's been a mentor or leader to women as a thank you, to say thank you for being a part of this and let's go.

 You've got men playing in women's sports.

-Um, you know, you've got this critical race theory, you've got all these reasons that are clogging brains of of kids that are trying to do things.
+You've got all these reasons that are clogging brains of kids that are trying to do things.

-Let's talk a little bit about some of the women that you you highlight in the book.
+Let's talk a little bit about some of the women that you highlight in the book.

-And one of them, for example, uh, and people might forget this, uh, was Jean uh Kirkpatrick.
+And one of them, for example, and people might forget this, was Jean Kirpatrick.

-Uh and you know, sh she had a lot of famous sayings that uh a government is not legitimate merely because it exists.
+And, you know, she had a lot of famous sayings that a government is not legitimate merely because it exists.

 I kind of like that one a lot.

-Um and she has other great sayings that she she put out there.
+And she has other great sayings that she put out there.

-And sh you know, I look at people like Thatcher and I look at Jean Kirkpatrick, and you know, I look at Gold of My Year and and her leadership as Prime Minister of Israel.
+And, you know, I look at Gold of my Year and her leadership as Prime Minister of Israel.

-Uh these were these were phenomenal strong figures, you know, but for the alliance with Ronald Reagan, uh Pope John Paul II, Margaret Thatcher, uh, it changed the world in eight years.
+But for the alliance with Ronald Reagan, Pope John Paul II, Margaret Thatcher, it changed the world in eight years.

-I think beyond Winston Churchill, Margaret Thatcher did more to change uh Great Britain for the better than any prime minister in in decades.
+I think beyond Winston Churchill, Margaret Thatcher did more to change Great Britain for the better than any prime minister in decades.

-She erased forty years of socialism in ten years.
+She erased 40 years of socialism in 10 years.

-And you know, when you talk about Jean Kirkpatrick, think about that.
+And, you know, when you talk about Jean Kirpatrick, think about that.

 And she was tired of the fact that they always blamed America first.

-And some of those problems that Jean Kirkpatrick, you know, discussed then, it's amazing how they're, you know, Democrats have the same talking points today.
+And some of those problems that Gene Kirpatrick, you know, discussed then, it's amazing how Democrats have the same talking points today.

 It's amazing.